 - Kokanee Trail Runs - canceled for 2013 (see below).

 - Salmon Feed fundraiser for Lake Tahoe Wildlife Care.

 The Taylor Creek Visitor Center is three miles north of the town of South Lake Tahoe on Hwy.
 89 (locally known as Emerald Bay Road).
 It is a right turn (toward the lake), just past the Tallac Historic Site turnoff.
-There is a big parking lot, but be prepared to jockey for a spot on busy weekends.
+There is a big parking lot, but it frequently fills up on busy weekends.
 For more information, call the Taylor Creek Visitor Center at (530) 543-2674.

 About Kokanee Salmon